jakemmarsh/react-annotator/README.md

 react-annotator
 ===============

-A React mixin to allow for user annotations directly on images.
+A React mixin to allow for user annotations directly on images, similar to [Red Pen](https://redpen.io/).
 An example can be seen [here](http://jakemmarsh.com/react-annotator/).

 ---